CtrlK

 Specificity

-Lists multiple specific concrete actions and outputs: 'builds real-time incident response dashboards', tracking 'affected systems, containment status, IOC spread, and response timeline' across specific platforms (Splunk, Elastic, Grafana).
+Lists multiple specific concrete actions: builds real-time incident response dashboards, tracks affected systems, containment status, IOC spread, and response timeline.
+Also specifies concrete platforms (Splunk, Elastic, Grafana) and audiences (SOC analysts, leadership).

 3 / 3